duc-ng/cryo-em-monitor/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Latest update

+- 22.10.20

+  - start time: 5-10s
+  - fix bugs: image filter, live update, header label, reader
+  - added Logger
+  - rendering optimized
+  - default: data of last 3h

 - 11.10.20

   - removed websockets
   - replaced react-scrollspy-nav with react-scroll
   - added: API.js
   - reader improved
   - added microscope switching

 - 17.9.20